 What Is Medium?

 Medium is a writing platform that has become extremely popular among online writers and people who love to read.
 Anyone can write on Medium.
 From free-thinkers, politicians and journalists, to brands, amateur bloggers, and anyone that has a passion for writing.
-From undiscovered voices to leading authors, everyone has a voice on Medium.

 How Does Medium Work?